LiveGTech/OS-Bootstrap/README.md

 * It takes 1 minute to boot the disk drive to the firstboot script
 * It takes 5 minutes to run the firstboot script to completion

+Many parts of the bootstrapping process are cached in the `cache/` folder, and so once fully-bootstrapped, bootstrapping again will be quicker to perform.

 ## Bootstrapping
 To bootstrap LiveG OS, run the following: